Tollerton, Nottinghamshire

 Tollerton is an English village and civil parish in the Rushcliffe district of Nottinghamshire, just south-east of Nottingham.
-The population of the built-up area in 2011 was 1,544.
-It was estimated to have risen to 1,655 in 2019.
+Statistics from the 2021 census show the population of the village has increased to 1,915.

 Governance

 Tollerton has a parish council and is represented on Rushcliffe Borough Council.
-The Member of Parliament (MP) for Rushcliffe since December 2019 is the Conservative Ruth Edwards.
+It is part of the Rushcliffe constituency in the House of Commons.

 Tollerton Hall

 St Hugh's College was founded in 1948 at Tollerton Hall by the Roman Catholic Diocese of Nottingham as its junior seminary, accepting boys from aged 11 upwards, but by 1969 it had opened its doors to secular students.
 It closed in 1986, leaving the hall as a corporate HQ until June 2017, when it was bought by a businessman, Ian Kershaw, for use as a private home again.

 Event and amenities

 There is an annual village fayre held in June.
 This gathers residents around craft stalls, entertainments, refreshments and small exhibitions.
 The money generated helps local charities.

 The pub named the Air Hostess recalls Nottingham Airport at Tollerton.
 It is unusual in having a piste for playing pétanque.
 It used to have a large carved sign depicting an air hostess.
 However, in 2011, the then owners of the premises, Everards Brewery, decided to refurbish them and in doing so replaced the original sign with a conventional hanging sign depicting an air hostess.
 This changed to a hanging sign depicting Tollerton Hall, an aircraft and fields.
 A scheme was put in operation to save the pub from closure by introducing local ownership.
 This led to the establishment of a community trust, in which shares were issued, and the pub freehold was purchased.
 It reopened with a new tenant landlord in July 2020.

 Tollerton has two churches.
 St Peter's Anglican Church dates from the end of the 12th century.
 Developments in 1909 resulted in the church as it is today.
-There is a Methodist church located in a modern building in the village centre.
+There is a Methodist church located in a modern building at the village's southern border.

-The few shops include a post office, a petrol station & mini Waitrose and a restaurant serving oriental-style food, The Charde.
-The village centre is host to a hairdressers, a pet shop and a pet salon.
+The few shops include a post office, a petrol station which includes a mini Waitrose, and a restaurant serving oriental-style food, The Charde.
+The village is host to a hairdressers, a pet shop and a pet salon.
 The Parish Rooms at the end of the parade of shops in Burnside Grove serve as a centre for local community activities and meetings.
-Regular pop up shops visit the village including fish and chips and a fish monger.
+Regular pop up shops visit the village.

 Outdoor amenities include a park with an multi-use games area for five-a-side football, basketball and tennis and a full-sized grass main football pitch.

 The park was refurbished with new children's play equipment in April 2008 and again more recently through the active Tollerton project.
 This added the first interactive play equipment in Rushcliffe, the largest single piece of adventure play equipment produced for a UK park by manufacturer Produlic and a community gym.